vapoursynth/vapoursynth/doc/apireference.rst

 ===========================

 See the example filters in the sdk dir.
-Reading simplefilters.c, which contains almost all built-in functions, can also be very helpful.
+Reading simplefilters.c, which contains several built-in functions, can also be very helpful.

 Public Headers
 ##############